sid-sr/Shortest-Path-Genetic-Algorithm/README.md

 # Genetic Algorithms:

-Optimisation problems solved using Genetic Algorithms in Python.
-Will be updated with visualisation of graph problems like TSP/Dijsktra.
+Optimisation problems solved using genetic algorithms in Python.
+Genetic algorithms are a search heuristic based on natural evolution and natural selection.
+Will be updated with visualisation of graph problems like TSP/Shortest Path.

 ## Algorithms Completed/In Progress:
 ---